 Construction-related electrocutions also accounted for more than half of all occupational electrical deaths.

 These are only the fatalities – countless others suffer non-fatal but still serious physical injuries and economic losses after an electrical shock.
-At the Bart Bernard Personal Injury Law Firm in Lafayette, Louisiana, we are committed to help you through these difficulties, whether you suffered an electrocution injury or are the loved one of someone who was killed by electrical shock.
+At the Bart Bernard Injury Lawyers in Lafayette, Louisiana, we are committed to help you through these difficulties, whether you suffered an electrocution injury or are the loved one of someone who was killed by electrical shock.

 An electrocution injury, also known as an electrical injury, occurs when an electrical current travels through the body.